atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 architectures.
 Excellent libraries like [Sleef](https://github.com/shibatch/sleef/blob/master/src/arch/helperavx512f.h) are done this way with machine specific intrinsics .

-But to make our code portable, for example to run on the new ARM SVE with variable sized registers, we need a wy of writing regular C or Rust code and having the compiler convert our loops into SIMD code.
+But to make our code portable, for example to run on the new ARM SVE with variable sized registers, we need a way of writing regular C or Rust code and having the compiler convert our loops into SIMD code.
 We try to avoid writing SIMD code ourselves, these days, instead we make sure that our code will vectorised on modern compilers.